bigtoga/Examples/Git/Workflows/Git Flow example.md

 your changes.
 6. Push the commits
 7. Create a Pull Request
-8. Discuss, review and merge pull request
+8. Discuss, review and merge pull request into `master`